Puppy Vaccine Schedule: A Complete Owner’s Guide

 • Seizures

-Unfortunately, there is no known cure for canine distemper.
+Unfortunately, there is no known cure for canine distemper, which is fatal in one out of every two dogs.
 This means prevention through vaccination is a must.
-Be sure to keep up with your puppy’s vaccine schedule, which should include a series of distemper vaccinations until your pup is around 16 weeks old, a first-year booster, then regular boosters every three years.
+Your puppy’s vaccine schedule should include a series of distemper vaccinations until your pup is around 16 weeks old, a first-year booster, then regular boosters every three years.
+This vaccine is also included in the combination DHPP vaccine, which protects dogs from four common diseases.

 Adenovirus-2

-The adenovirus-2 vaccine defends against two serotypes, or strains of the virus: CAV-1 and CAV-2.
+The adenovirus-2 vaccine defends against two strains of the virus: CAV-1 and CAV-2.
 While CAV-2 causes the infamous kennel cough, CAV-1 causes hepatitis.
-Since other pathogens (disease-causing organisms like viruses and bacteria) are more likely to cause kennel cough, veterinarians prioritize guarding your dog against the hepatitis virus caused by CAV-1.
+Since other pathogens (disease-causing organisms like viruses and bacteria) can also cause kennel cough, veterinarians prioritize guarding your dog against the hepatitis virus caused by CAV-1.

 This viral disease inflames the liver and spreads through bodily waste (feces, urine, and saliva).
 It also spreads through eye and nose discharge from infected animals.